CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 * **Fire Pit:** Stepping into the central fire pit inflicts a fire Minor Injury damage to any creature, or fire Medium Injury if they fall prone.
 Each type of damage can only occur once per round.
 * **Natural Chimney:** A niche in the western wall marks the top of a shaft descending 30 feet to area 3.
 Refer to that section for details on climbing the natural chimney.
 * **Supplies:** Piles of sacks and crates offer partial cover to creatures using them for fighting or hiding.
-Most bear the symbol of a blue lion, representing the Lionshield Coster, a merchant company in Phandalin.
+Most bear the symbol of a blue lion, representing the Lionshield Coster, a merchant company in Tuntin.
 Among the supplies, a hidden, unlocked treasure chest belonging to Klarg can be found (see the "Treasure" section).
 Characters searching the supplies will discover the chest.

 #### **Developments:**